margols/330-PLP/README.md

 x+z  #Will store the output in ans, printing it out to the terminal as well

 ```
--CODE EXAMPLE FOR MULTIPLICATION and DIVISION
+- CODE EXAMPLE FOR MULTIPLICATION and DIVISION

 ``` cadence
 Multiplication